OfficeDev/office-js-docs-pr.pt-br/docs/reference/objectmodel/preview-requirement-set/office.context.md

 #### <a name="displaylanguage-string"></a>displayLanguage: cadeia de caracteres

-Obtém a localidade (idioma) no formato de marca de idioma RFC 1766 especificado pelo usuário para a interface do usuário do aplicativo host do Office.
+Obtém a localidade (idioma) no formato de marca de idioma RFC 1766 especificado pelo usuário para a interface do usuário do aplicativo cliente do Office.

-O valor `displayLanguage` reflete a configuração atual de **Display Language** especificada com **Arquivo > Opções > Idioma** no aplicativo host do Office.
+O `displayLanguage` valor reflete a configuração de **idioma de exibição** atual especificada com opções de **arquivo > > idioma** no aplicativo cliente do Office.

 ##### <a name="type"></a>Tipo